 ●Plaintiff must have suffered damages

-An example might be helpful.
+An example of how breach of contract law might be helpful.
 Suppose Joe makes computer chips.
 He agrees to sell them to Bob for $100 apiece and they enter a contract where Joe will provide 1,000 per month for the next two years.
 Steve, Bob’s competitor, finds out about the contract from Joe.
 Steve then tells Joe that he will take all Joe’s production for the next two years and pay him $125 each.
 He mentions none of the production can be sold to Bob.
 Joe then agrees to supply Steve and breaches his contract with Bob.
 Bob then must go out and get his chips from another supplier for $150 apiece.
 Steve, here, has likely committed tortious interference with contract.

 While it is rare to see a case as simple as the example above, it illustrates the elements necessary to sustain a case.